 It is challenging to tell anyone about the shortcomings of a relationship.
 This is especially true when you have only just met the person you confide in.
 You may not be sure if you can trust the person yet, or if they will approve of the things you say.
 While it is your counselor's job to establish rapport, trust, and communication are two-way streets.
 If you are unable to meet your counselor halfway, they will have considerable difficulty helping you.
 Remember that these are paid professionals with formal training, and they are there to assist you.
 You may need to disclose some very personal information to this person.
 It might help to remember that they have seen it all, and they have probably heard the same or worse from other clients.
 Even if not, a counselor's job is to counsel, not pass judgment.

-When you begin counseling of any type, you may hear some things that you do not want to hear.
+When you begin counseling of any type, you may hear some things you do not want to hear.
 Sometimes, though, we need someone to tell us painful truths so that we can heal and grow.
 Your counselor may point out some things you could work on.
 Should you react badly, you might be tempted to look for someone else or stop counseling altogether.
-Rather than scoff at the suggestions, though, it is worth taking them into consideration.
+Rather than scoff at the suggestions, though, it is worth considering them.

 Relationships require compromise and sacrifice, and you might have a few bad habits that you will have to lose to keep yours together.
 Be willing to see the situation from the perspective of your partner and others around you.
 If you are not, the best counselor in the world will not be able to help you.

 The point is, you will probably be asked to try some new things.
 It is perfectly natural for people to resist change to some degree.
-Eventually, though, you will have to decide if you are willing to bear the discomfort of novel experiences in the interest of your relationship.
-If you don't go all the way, the results of your counseling are sure to be unsatisfactory.
+Eventually, though, you will have to decide if you are willing to bear the discomfort of novel experiences in your relationship's interest.
+If you don't go all the way, your counseling results are sure to be unsatisfactory.

 Couple's Counseling Basics

 If you have successfully resolved the problems above, then you have arrived at a mindset that will be responsive to counseling.
 The next step is to start shopping around.
-While the focus of this section will be on the counselor, there are other things to consider as well.
+While this section's focus will be on the counselor, there are other things to consider.
 Finances, ease of access, and time constraints are all factors that should influence which counselor you choose.
 You will need to find a balance between all of these things to make the best choice.

-The most important aspect of finding a couple's counselor is pinpointing the one that is going to help you and your partner best.
+The most important aspect of finding a couple's counselor is pinpointing the one that will best help you and your partner.
 Make sure that the counselor you choose is a choice that both of you agree on.
-Be sure to focus on picking a couple's counselor that will help you mend your relationship, not help you leave it.
+Be sure to focus on picking a couple's counselor to help you mend your relationship, not help you leave it.

 It is important to find a counselor that has things in common with both you and your partner.
 If one partner "clicks" with the counselor significantly more than the other, the latter partner may feel slighted.
 This situation also leaves room for genuine bias.
 A counselor may favor one client over another and demonstrate those feelings unbeknownst to themselves.
 Situations like these can be hard to identify and even harder to resolve.